Complete Guide to Pantry Pests: Identification, Prevention & Elimination

 The Grocery Store Pipeline

-- Transportation: Contaminated shipping containers spread infestations between products
+- Transportation: Contaminated containers spread infestations.

-- Warehouses: Long storage periods allow pest populations to build
+- Warehouses: Long storage periods allow pest populations to build.

-- Retail stores: Damaged packaging and poor stock rotation create breeding sites
+- Retail stores: Damaged packaging and poor stock rotation create breeding sites.

 Secondary Spread Patterns